 On Coast Guard bases and ships, asbestos was commonly found in:

 - Mess halls

 For much of the 20th century, the military had no reason to suspect that asbestos was dangerous.
-Only the manufacturers of asbestos-containing products knew of these dangers, but they hid the truth until the late 1970s after facing numerous lawsuits.
+Only the manufacturers of asbestos-containing products knew of these dangers, but they hid the truth until the late 1970s.

-The Coast Guard has since removed almost all of the asbestos from its ships and other assets — but not before hundreds of service members were already exposed.
+The Coast Guard has since removed almost all of the asbestos from its ships and other assets — but not before thousands of service members were already exposed.

 Coast Guard Jobs With High Asbestos Exposure Risk